0abdullah0/Football_Coach/README.md

 # Football_Coach:

-Mobile application that facilitate preimer league events introducing new features for football technologies field such as:
+Mobile application that facilitate preimer league events anywhere anytime introducing new features for football technologies field such as:

 1- Predict Matches results  -->  (WoW amazing)..!
 2- Recommend bes players in the formation --> (O.M.G)..!